 Canada has the third-largest proven oil reserves globally, making up over 10% of the global reserves.
 It’s also the fourth-largest oil producer, right behind Russia.

 Oil is a vital part of the Canadian economy, and the energy sector employs a sizeable portion of the total workforce.

 It’s one of the second largest sectors on the TSX (by weight), right behind financials.

 There are a lot of oil companies in the country and plenty of options when it comes to the best oil stocks in Canada.

 Best Oil Stocks In Canada

-Before we go through the list, there are some terminologies associated with oil companies that you should know about:
+Before we go through the list, here are some terminologies associated with oil companies that you should know:

 There are various other kinds of oil companies as well, like companies that only focus on good drilling or industrial companies that cater specifically to oil/energy companies.

 - Ticker: ENB.TO

 - Forward Dividend Yield: 7.30%